sudowebdev/learning-sass/README.md

 <ul>

-<li> First, because the **/** symbol is used in shorthand CSS font properties like font: 14px/16px, if you want to use the division operator on non-variable values, you need to wrap them in parentheses like:
+<li> First, because the **/** symbol is used in shorthand CSS font properties like font: 14px/16px, if you want to use the division operator on non-variable values (Variable values are values which involve variables.
+For instance: $fontDiff = $font/15px), you need to wrap them in parentheses like:

 	$fontDiff: (14px/16px);